PetreaEduard/mouse-password/README.md

 Notes:
   Code is not clean.
 It started as just an entropy generator using the mouse and keyboard intervals.
   I couldn't care less to also use the keyboard interval so I left them there.
+Generated password might also contain chars that are not supported, but again I could not care less to filter them.